squattingmonk/nasher/README.md

 modName = "Core Framework Demo Module" modMinGameVersion = "1.69"

+# erf, hak, and tlk files can be packed just like a module file.
 [Target]
 name = "framework"
 description = "An importable erf for use in new or existing modules"